AliTaee/Portfolio/README.md

 2. Replace `src/resume-source.ts` with your details such as name, about, skills, experiences, socials, languages, and education.
 3. Replace `src/lib/assets/images/profile-image.jpg` with your photo.
 4. Replace `src/lib/assets/resume.pdf` with your resume.
+5. Replace `src/static/favicon.png` with your favicon.
+6. Replace `src/posts` with your blog posts and please send me a link to read them!
+7. Replace or delete `src/routes/now` with your thoughts.

 Your portfolio is now ready!
 You are welcome to: